OfekGrunfeld/O.G-s-Papertrading/README.md

 # O.G's PaperTrading Platform
+Note: This project was written for submittion, and therefore it is littered with ChatGPT comments.
+Please ignore.

 Welcome to O.G's PaperTrading, a sophisticated and interactive simulation platform designed by Ofek Grunfeld.
 This project aims to offer traders a realistic environment to practice and refine their trading strategies without any financial risk.